eldstal/replacement-parts/README.md

 ## Naming
 The directory containing a part should be named in a descriptive and (if possible) short manner.
-If official manufacturer parts numbers are known (for example, from a service manual), these should be added as a prefix.
-If multiple revisions of the same part exist (for different releases of the same console, for example), they should be given a suffix on the form "-rev05" with an order that makes sense (for example the order in which the devices were released).
+If multiple revisions of the same part exist (for different releases of the same console, for example), they should be given a suffix on the form "-rev05" with an order that makes sense (for example the order in which the devices were released, or some well-known identifier for the console version).

-Example of a good name with a part number prefix:
+Example of a good name:
-`gbc/console/38884-A.button`
+`gbc/console/A.button`

 If you adapt an existing original part, for example by making it suitable for 3D printing, use the same name and add a suffix that describes your adaptation.

 Example of a good adaptation name:
-`gbc/console/38884-A.button-3dp`
+`gbc/console/A.button-3dp`

 ## Licensing
 Any parts you submit must either be your own work or work